-- Changes in your balance caused by the surgery muscles and tendons that support your new knee need time to heal - Using new equipment like walkers or crutches - Taking pain medicine
+- Changes in your balance caused by the surgery

+- Using new equipment like a cane

+- · Taking pain medicine

 Call the nurse before you get out of bed and when you are done in the bathroom.
 We may use a bed alarm during your stay to remind you to call for help.
 Staff will check on you often to keep you safe.
 A fall may result in a longer stay in the hospital or even another surgery.
 Remember, the hospital is not your familiar environment.
 You may be connected to cords, pumps, or other equipment.
 Even if you no longer need therapy, you still need to ask for help to get up or walk.